-- 1. Every athlete is expected to attend all practice sessions of his/her sport unless excused in advance by the coach in charge or if he/she was absent from school because of illness. - 2.
+- Every athlete is expected to attend all practice sessions of his/her sport unless excused in advance by the coach in charge or if he/she was absent from school because of illness. - 2.
 An unexcused absence from practice or game may result in suspension or dismissal from the squad.
 The coach of the particular sport will make the determination as to the action to be taken. - 3.
 Students who are absent from school and/or physically unable to participate or are under a doctor's care must have a clearance from a physician holding an unlimited license to practice medicine. - 4.
-Student athletes, when absent from school the entire day, are not permitted to practice or participate in a contest on the date of the absence except in the following situations: - a. school sponsored field trip - b. excused in advance to attend a funeral - c. excused in advance to be at the bedside of a seriously ill member of the immediate family - d. doctor, dentist, etc. appointment - e. excused in advance for appearance in court - f. court ordered visitation - g. approved by the principal (requests are to be submitted to athletic director)
+Student athletes, when absent from school, are not permitted to practice or participate in a contest on the date of the absence except in the following situations: - a. school sponsored field trip - b. excused in advance by MVHS administration to attend a funeral - c. excused in advance by MVHS administration to be at the bedside of a seriously ill member of the immediate family - d. doctor, dentist, etc. appointment, which must be accompanied by a doctor's note the day of the visit - e. excused in advance by MVHS administration for appearance in court - f. unique opportunity pre-approved by MVHS administration - (requests are to be submitted to athletic director)